-From late Gothic to the present, this collection crosses over one million drawings and prints.
+From late Gothic to the present, this collection has one million drawings and prints.

 Founded in 1776 by Duke Albert of Saxe-Teschen, the Graphic Art collection offers a truly panoramic survey of art.

-The Museum affords a rich overview of 100 years of art history in its exhibition of works by great artists like Michelangelo, Dürer, Rembrandt, Rubens, Klimt, Schiele, Picasso, Richter and Lassnig.
+The Museum affords a rich overview of 100 years of art history in works by great artists like Michelangelo, Dürer, Rembrandt, Rubens, Klimt, Schiele, Picasso, Richter, and Lassnig.

-The Photography Collection of the Albertina Museum is the largest collection of artistic photography in Austria.
+The Photography Collection of the Albertina Museum is the most extensive collection of artistic photography in Austria.

-This section provides introduction to genres including portrait, architecture, landscape, and street photography that ranges from the medium’s beginnings to the present day.
+This section introduces genres including portrait, architecture, landscape, and street photography that range from the medium’s beginnings to the present day.

-Architecture genre at the Albertina Museum keeps a fascinating collection of architectural drawing that crosses over 40,000 plans, studies, and models.
+The architecture section at the Albertina Museum keeps a fascinating collection of more than 40,000 plans, studies, and models.

-From the Late Gothic period to the architecture of the present, the Albertina Museum holds seminal works by Bernini, Borromini, Hansen, Wagner, Loos, Hollein, Hadid, and many others.
+From the Late Gothic period to the present architecture, the Albertina Museum holds seminal works by Bernini, Borromini, Hansen, Wagner, Loos, Hollein, Hadid, and many others.

-Enjoy the fascinating feel of imperial setup at the State Rooms of Albertina Museum.
+Visitors enjoy the fascinating feel of the imperial setup at the State Rooms of Albertina Museum.

 For 100 years, the Albertina Museum building served as the residence of Habsburg archdukes and archduchesses.